hyperledger/fabric/docs/source/build_network.rst

 .. code:: bash

-  ./byfn.sh -m generate
+  ./byfn.sh generate

 You will see a brief description as to what will occur, along with a yes/no command line prompt.
-Respond with a ``y`` to execute the described action.
+Respond with a ``y`` or hit the return key to execute the described action.

 .. code:: bash

-  Generating certs and genesis block for with channel 'mychannel' and CLI timeout of '10000' Continue (y/n)?y proceeding ...
+  Generating certs and genesis block for with channel 'mychannel' and CLI timeout of '10' Continue?
+[Y/n] y proceeding ...
   /Users/xxx/dev/fabric-samples/bin/cryptogen